The64thGamer/cheeseepedia/content/meta/site-news.md

 On September 6th, the entirety of all articles tagged 'Location' would have their text wiped.
 This was due to a vast majority of the articles being old, outdated, uncited, and not within standards.
 Parameters for locations would be mass updated for better accuracy, and the articles would begin to be remade one by one.

 On October 15th, the Cheese-E-Pedia Forums are launched, planned to integrate directly into the site, and be another attempt to get off of Discord.
 The Discord would have its channels reduced to more bare essentials, while news and wiki discussion were moved entirely to the new forums.
+Later on the Discord would have all invites closed.

+In late December 2025 to January 2026, the site would recieve many CSS changes, homepage graphs, and a new search engine.

 ### Changes Timeline